rasfa98/financio-backend/README.md

 # Financio Backend
-Web API for my web application Financio built with .NET 7.
+Web API for the web application Financio built with .NET 7.

 ## Technologies used